BA(Hons), BD(Hons), GradDipHum, MA, PhD

 John Dupuche has two major academic foci: spirituality and interfaith.
 These have led to significant academic and community involvement, as well as a wide-ranging list of publications and presentations in academia and for the wider media.

-John is a highly regarded author having penned 7 books, a further 15 chapters in books, and 17 journal articles.
-He is also regularly in demand by local media as an expert in his field, appearing in tv broadcasts, radio, podcasts and DVD recordings.
+John is a highly regarded author having penned 18 books (in both English and French) , a further 15 chapters in books, and 22 journal articles.
+He is also regularly in demand by local and international media as an expert in his field, appearing in TV broadcasts, radio, podcasts and DVD recordings.

 John has been Parish Priest in a variety of suburbs over the years, and provides chaplaincy assistance to the Francophone community of Melbourne.
 He has been actively involved in Church and community programs and in organisations such as: the Ecumenical and Interfaith Commission of the Archdiocese of Melbourne; the Australian Catholic Council for Inter-religious Dialogue of the Australian Catholic Bishops’ Conference; Australian Catholic Theological Association; the Victorian Council of Churches; the Premier’s Multifaith Advisory Group; the Parliament of the World’s Religions; the Faith Communities Council Victoria.
 He leads an interfaith community on the outskirts of Melbourne.

 - Ecumenical and Interfaith Commission of the Archdiocese of Melbourne